-David Sainsbury fellowships support exceptional early-career scientists (with up to five year’s postdoctoral experience) with the transition to an independent career.
+David Sainsbury fellowships support exceptional, 3Rs-minded, early-career scientists (with up to five year’s postdoctoral experience) with the transition to an independent career.
 Applications from any area of medical, biological or veterinary research are within remit; those that integrate a range of disciplines or include an industrial partner are particularly encouraged.

 This competition runs annually with awards of £65k per annum for three years available.